Forensic Photography - Forensic Photography

 on March 16, 1475, and assassinated in Lima on June 26, 1541.

-He conquered the Inca Empire and was governor of Peru
+He conquered the Inca Empire and was governor of Peru.

-Academic Research Project Bioarcheological and Historiographic
+Academic Research Project Bioarcheological and Historiographic Francisco Pizarro.

 Director: Edwin Raúl Greenwich Centeno, archeologist.